Tunbridge Wells services

 In the late 1980s the coach parking became a motorhome site.
 After 1994, several plans were made by Aquaries Investments and Margram to build a service station here.
 One of the plans involved building a restaurant in the pub car park, while another planned a drive thru restaurant in the north-east corner.

 The sudden need for the services came from the opening of the Tunbridge Wells Bypass to Kipping's Cross, which left very few petrol stations on the A21.
-It eventually opened in 2006 as Tunbridge Wells services, and included the construction of a new roundabout named Blue Boys.
+The site eventually opened in 2006 named Tunbridge Wells services as one of BP's BP Connect sites featuring a Wild Bean Café, and included the construction of a new roundabout named Blue Boys.

 Future of the Blue Boys Inn